campbell000/blog/content/articles/about.md

 I've taken great care to ensure that this site is as minimally invasive as possible.
 There are no ads or trackers, and no social media integration of any kind.
 I use google fonts and occasionally embed youtube links, but that's about it.

 ## Is This Site Monetized in Any Way?
 No. There are no ads, referral links, analytics trackers, or anything else that might surreptitiously generate revenue for me without you, the user, knowing about it.
+I don't take bribes to write about products, people or concepts.

-In addition, none of this site's content will be sponsored or monetarily-supported in any way.
 The only thing you'll see on this site is a donation link at the top of each article, where you can make a one time or continuous donation, which will go to site costs (and maybe some toys for my dog).
 It also simply gives people a way to let me know that they support my content.

 ## How Was This Site Created?
 This site was created with Nuxt.js, generated statically (using their "content" module) using nuxt-generate and hosted on GitHub pages.
 Miraculously, I managed to do it using the following tech stack: